pingcap/tidb/docs/design/2020-07-07-change-column-types.md

         [FIRST | AFTER col_name]
 ```

-At present, the column type change only supports the lengthening of the same type, that is, there is no true change to the data type of the storage layer.
-The specific support conditions are as follows:
+At present, column type modification only supports the lengthening of the same type, that is, there is no true change to the data type in the storage layer.
+The limitation of the new support is as follows:
 * Lossy changes are not supported, such as changing from BIGINT to INTEGER, or from VARCHAR(255) to VARCHAR(10)
 * Modification of the precision of DECIMAL type is not supported
 * Does not support changing the UNSIGNED attribute